abirtijja5/Manga-Reader-Mobile-Application-for-manga-lovers-/README.md

-#               Manga Reader Mobile Application  📓 "Toshokan Manga"
+#               Manga Reader Mobile Application (for manga lovers)
 ### Presentation:
 ###### This is an  Manga Reader Mobile Application,  it was created by Android studio & Firebase Database, this app can display user informations and  manga in a different sorting like last updates/manga list, also an ability to add manga to favorite and latest view list.